sql-machine-learning/elasticdl/docs/designs/allreduce.md

 1. Update the model in parameter servers.

-On contrary, in allreduce-based training, each worker in ElasticDL calculates gradients locally and then calculates the average of gradients across all workers using collective communication via `AllreduceCommunicator.average_gradients()` that we mentioned in the previous section.
+On contrary, in allreduce-based training, each worker in ElasticDL calculates gradients locally and then calculates the average of gradients across all workers using collective communication via `AllreduceCommunicator.allreduce_average()` that we mentioned in the previous section.
 The main differences are the following:

 1. Gradients from each worker are not sent to master.